AutomationPanda/bulldoggy-reminders-app/README.md

 * Implement reminder items
   * hovering over a row shows the icons
   * hovering away from a row removes the icons
-  * clicking a reminder item strikes it out / unstrikes it

 * Fix the API
 * UI tests